222093271/sit323-sit737-2025-prac2p/README.md

 ## Technologies Used
 - **Node.js** - JavaScript runtime environment for executing JavaScript code outside the browser.
 - **Express.js** - Framework used to build the web server.
-- **GitHub Codespaces** - Online development environment for coding and testing.
+- **VS Code** - Code development environment for coding and testing.
 - **Git** - Version control system used to manage project files.